jgeewax/gaetestbed/README.markdown

 # GAE Testbed

-The full documentation for this project is located at http://gaetestbed.geewax.org/index.html
+The full documentation for this project is located [http://gaetestbed.geewax.org/index.html](http://gaetestbed.geewax.org/index.html)

 ## Introduction
 Writing tests for AppEngine applications seems more difficult to me than it